-Course Objectives:On successful completion of this course, students will be able to: 1.
-Plan, implement and manage the delivery of efficient and effective building surveying strategies over the course of building construction processes in diverse contemporary contexts using independent thinking and judgement.
+Course Objectives: On successful completion of this course, students will be able to:

+1. Plan, implement and manage the delivery of efficient and effective building surveying strategies over the course of building construction processes in diverse contemporary contexts using independent thinking and judgement.

 2. Generate creative solutions to a range of complex building surveying problems, taking into account issues of compliance with relevant codes and standards, building construction process, technical and innovative changes, ethics and environmental sustainability (commercial and environmental) with initiative and professional judgement.

 3. Critically evaluate sources and validity of information and use established processes for information management.

-4. Advocate building surveying objectives and outcomes effectively to specialist and non-specialist stakeholders using a variety of professional and supervisory skills and characteristics to influence personal work, community and networks.
+4. Advocate building surveying objectives and outcomes effectively to specialist and non-specialist stakeholders using a variety of professional oral and written forms.

+5. Exemplify collaboration and requisite interpersonal and supervisory skills and characteristics to influence personal work, community and networks.

 6. Apply personal and interpersonal competencies including organisational and collaborative skills necessary to operate within broad parameters in the immensely divergent and complex global and Australian cultures.